iOS

 The Trip Simulator component includes two modules:

-To add the Trip Simulator module to your app, add the following lines to your dependencies in your Podfile, with the no-op module in release mode if you need it:
+' module in release if you need it.Cocoapods (deprecation scheduled for the end of 2025): add the following lines to your dependencies in your Podfile, with the no-op module in release mode if you need it:

 Usage